 I grew up in a home where reading was more of a shared delight than a solo activity.
 My mother was a children’s literature lover; my father—a natural-born storyteller.
 She read aloud to my sisters and I; he spun entire sagas out of thin air at bedtime.
 TV wasn’t a big part of life.
 Make-believe was, and words were just another way of creating magic, together.

 Reading remained so relational for me that, in my college years, I worked in children’s bookstores as a way to share my passion.
 I hand-sold my favorite titles, led story times and book clubs, dressed up as picture book characters, and hosted storybook parties.

 In time, though, the travel bug bit.
-I ran away to Europe—the landscape of fairytales!
-I backpacked the continent, studied abroad in England, worked as an au pair in Italy, and finally settled in France.
-And, quite by surprise, I realized voilà !
+I ran away to Europe—the landscape of fairytales.
+I backpacked the continent, studied abroad in England, worked as an au pair in Italy, and finally settled in France, only to follow my now-husband to Switzerland.
+After all that, I realized voilà !
 I had a few stories of my own, ready to be shared.

 Today, it is my great privilege to be represented by literary agent Christa Heschke of McIntosh & Otis, New York.

 The Society of Children’s Book Writers and Illustrators